quasar-team/quasar/Documentation/source/quasar.rst

    ``pip install pygit2==0.26.4 --user``

 #.
-Download UaExpert for an universal test&dev tool for OPC-UA.
+Download UaExpert for an universal test&dev tool for OPC UA.

 Quick setup hints for Ubuntu 20.04
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~